 Preparation advice, evacuation guidance and answers to your questions about air quality, power outages and defending your property.

-Funds from the Federal Emergency Management Agency (FEMA) to remove trees in the Berkeley/Oakland hills for fire management have been pulled after a successful suit by a community group to stop the plan.
-FEMA withdrew $3.5 million in funding to UC Berkeley and the City of Oakland as part of a settlement agreement between the agency […]
+Eucalyptus trees on university land in the Berkeley hills.
+Photo: Tracey Taylor Funds from the Federal Emergency Management Agency (FEMA) to remove trees in the Berkeley/Oakland hills for fire management have been pulled after a successful suit by a community group to stop the plan.
+FEMA withdrew $3.5 million in funding to UC Berkeley and the […]

 Eucalyptus trees are magnificent and picturesque, but they are inherently dangerous and invasive, depriving native plants of the chance to thrive wherever they grow.
 In some cases, exotic plants can co-exist with natives, but, in the case of blue gum eucalyptus, this is not the case.
 The species has evolved in the extraordinarily harsh, dry […]

-A neighborhood group has sued the Federal Emergency Management Agency (FEMA) following its decision to fund fire mitigation efforts in the East Bay hills.
-Earlier this month, FEMA announced its decision to grant $5.67 million to the California Office of Emergency Services, which will distribute the funds to UC Berkeley, the city of Oakland, and […]
+Thousands of Berkeley hills eucalyptus trees may be removed with funding from FEMA.
+Photo: Tracey Taylor A neighborhood group has sued the Federal Emergency Management Agency (FEMA) following its decision to fund fire mitigation efforts in the East Bay hills.
+Earlier this month, FEMA announced its decision to grant $5.67 million to the California Office […]

-Federal funding to enable UC Berkeley to cut down 22,000 non-native trees in Strawberry Canyon and Claremont Canyon is proceeding through the late stages of an environmental impact review.
-A final public meeting on the project will be held by the Federal Emergency Management Agency (FEMA) on Saturday, May 18, at Claremont Middle School in […]
+Eucalyptus trees in Claremont Canyon: Cal is seeking federal funds to cut down many such non-natives.
+Photo: Tracey Taylor Federal funding to enable UC Berkeley to cut down 22,000 non-native trees in Strawberry Canyon and Claremont Canyon is proceeding through the late stages of an environmental impact review.
+A final public meeting on the project […]

 The US Department of Homeland Security’s Federal Emergency Management Agency (FEMA) has given $3 million in pre-disaster mitigation funds to UC Berkeley so that it can retrofit the Martin Luther King Jr. Student Union building (pictured above).
 According to FEMA, the funds provide 35% of the project’s total costs which are estimated at $8.7 million.
 The […]